-I didn’t want to have brackets added to support the counter because one, it would take up valuable space, and two, we were quite honestly running out of time (remember we only had six weeks to finish).
+I didn’t want to have brackets added to support the counter because it would take up valuable space, and two, we were quite honestly running out of time (remember, we only had six weeks to finish).
 So I thought, okay, I need a plan B. I had used a skim coat product once before at our rental home, and it has held up really well.
 So I decided I would use the same product here.
 You can peek at that DIY countertop here.

 Handy Paint Pail (with disposable liners)